flavioalves/learn-chaincode/README.md

   ![/chaincode query response](imgs/query_response.PNG)

-Hopefully you see that the value of `hello_world` is "hi there", as you specified in the body of the deploy request.
+Hopefully you see that the value of `user_info` is "hi there", as you specified in the body of the deploy request.

 ### Invoke

-Next, call your generic `write` function by invoking your chaincode and changing the value of "hello_world" to "go away".
+Next, call your generic `write` function by invoking your chaincode and changing the value of "user_info" to "go away".

 - Create a POST request like the example below.